 3. Open access publishing (mandatory): This seminar discusses what open access means, the choices researchers have to face when selecting publication venues, and how those choices affect both the scientific and the general community.
 Participants learn how to evaluate open access publication channels, and receive information about the UiT Publication Fund.
 We also discuss how researchers can make their publications available in open repositories.
 This practice is called self-archiving and it is mandated by an increasing number of funders and institutions.

 4. Research data management (mandatory): This seminar is an introduction to best practices for research data management.
 This includes how to write a data management plan, how to structure, document, and preserve the data during the project, and, finally, how to archive and share the data in suitable repositories.
-Participants also receive information about the UiT institutional archive, UiT Open Research Data, as well as the UiT principles and guidelines for research data management.
+Participants also receive information about the UiT institutional archive, UiT Open Research Data, as well as the UiT principles and guidelines for management of research data.

 In the second half of the seminar, we split in two groups.
 Participants can choose between i) a group focusing on research data containing sensitive information, and ii) a group focusing on research data without sensitive information.

 This seminar introduces reference management and how reference management tools can be used in the various phases of the research process, e.g. searching and organising literature, writing, collaborating, and sharing.
 The seminar will go in more detail into advanced features of EndNote, as this is the reference management tool currently best supported at UiT.

 Prior to the seminar, participants not familiar with EndNote are expected to go through an online introductory course, developed at UiT."

 By the end of the course the student has obtained the following: